carlcherry/multiget/README.md

 ./multiget [OPTIONS] url

-To see the full list of options
+To see the full list of options use the -h command line argument